What Is Asexuality?

 So now what?

-So now you have a basic understanding of what asexuality is.
+So now you have a basic understanding of what is asexuality.
 If you’re still confused, that’s completely fine and understandable.
 It’s a lot to take in.
 But doing your research is an important first step!

 As is probably clear from this long post, there are a lot of different ways to experience asexual umbrella identities.
 If you’re still confused and have questions, ask the asexual person in your life, or even ask us here at Sounds Fake But Okay.
 Asking questions is a great thing, as long as you’re being genuine and thoughtful in the way you ask them.
 And of course there’s always your good friend Google, our massive page of resources, and our many episodes about asexuality.